Factbox - Key political risks to watch in Pakistan

 | ISLAMABAD

+In April, the court found Gilani guilty of contempt for refusing to reopen corruption cases against President Asif Ali Zardari.

+The intensifying conflict between the court and politicians comes while ties between Islamabad and Washington have been stuck at their lowest in years.

-ISLAMABAD Relations between the United States and its ally Pakistan, already heavily battered, have been pushed to their lowest point in years by a NATO attack that killed 24 Pakistani soldiers on November 26.
+Relations between the United States and its ally Pakistan deteriorated after a NATO cross-border air attack that killed 24 Pakistani soldiers last November.

-NATO aircraft struck two military border posts in northwest Pakistan, in the worst incident of its kind since Islamabad allied itself with Washington in 2001 in the war on militancy.

-Relations were already strained after claims in late September by Admiral Mike Mullen, the former top U.S. military officer, that Pakistan was supporting militant attacks against Afghan and U.S. targets in Afghanistan.
+The incident prompted Pakistan to reassess ties with the U.S., and in mid-April, parliament approved recommendations from its national security committee, including a demand that America ends drone strikes in Pakistan.

+In early July, the U.S. apologised for the November incident and Pakistan agreed to reopen land routes that supply NATO troops in Afghanistan that it closed in response to the November incident.
+The move brought Islamabad some diplomatic relief, but protests from thousands of Pakistanis.

 WORSENING RELATIONS WITH AMERICA

+Though the reopening of the NATO supply lines has ended one diplomatic dispute, fresh disagreement is brewing over the sentencing of Shakil Afridi, who is alleged to have helped the CIA find bin Laden using a house-to-house vaccination drive as a cover.

+His 33-year jail term brought swift condemnation from Washington, including from Secretary of State Hillary Clinton, who said the decision was "unjust and unwarranted".
+The U.S. has cut aid to Pakistan by $33 million in response, $1 million for every year that Afridi faces jail.

-The NATO strike came after a year of crises between the two uneasy allies.
-Washington has long pushed for action, military or otherwise, against the Haqqani militant network, one of NATO's deadliest foes in Afghanistan and thought to largely operate from North Waziristan.
+Tension also remains over Pakistan's perceived unwillingness hunt down certain militant groups.
+Washington has long pushed for action, military or otherwise, against the Haqqani militant network, one of NATO's deadliest foes in Afghanistan, which is thought to operate mainly from Pakistani region North Waziristan.

-Islamabad repeatedly said it would not do so, saying its forces were overstretched and it could not afford to provoke a general tribal uprising.
+Islamabad has repeatedly said its forces are overstretched and it cannot afford to provoke a general tribal uprising.

-Mullen's comments were the strongest indication yet that Washington sees ties between Pakistan's powerful spy agency and militants operating in Pakistan and Afghanistan, and reflects the Americans' deep frustration with Pakistan.

-Prime Minister Yusuf Raza Gilani has said his government would not tolerate any unilateral military action to hunt suspected Haqqani militants inside Pakistan.
+Reflecting American frustration with Pakistan, and the suspicion that there are links between Pakistan's powerful spy agency and militant groups, there have been many proposals to make U.S. aid conditional on more cooperation in fighting militants.

 What to watch:

+- Pakistan-U.S. negotiations over changes to their relationship after Pakistan's parliament reviewed ties.
+When reached, any agreement will impact Pakistan's cooperation in stabilising Afghanistan.

--- A further attack or unilateral raid on Pakistan from NATO forces in Afghanistan.
-Another attack could conceivably break the alliance completely, putting the war effort in Afghanistan at risk.
+- Any further attack on Pakistan by NATO forces in Afghanistan could conceivably break the alliance completely, putting the war effort in Afghanistan at risk.

+- More aid cuts.
+Pressure is mounting in the United States to penalise Islamabad for failing to act against militant groups and, at worst, helping them.

 INTERNAL SECURITY

-There has been a noticeable decrease in bomb attacks in Pakistan, but random violence continues to affect parts of the southern port city of Karachi, Pakistan's key financial hub.
+Violence continues to affect parts of the southern port city of Karachi, Pakistan's financial hub.
+After several months of relative quiet in the city, violence - some of it politically motivated - has flared again recently.

-More than 1,600 people have been killed in the city this year, over half of them in political and sectarian violence , and Pakistan's paramilitary forces have been deployed in the southern port city to try to stabilise violent districts.
+More than 1,600 people were killed in the city last year, over half of them in political and sectarian violence, and Pakistan's paramilitary forces are often deployed there to stabilise violent districts.

 The violence and instability are a huge deterrent to foreign investment.
 Investors are particularly sensitive to attacks in Karachi, home to key financial markets and the central bank.